-- 6.1 All requests for quotations and tenders for works, services or supplies must be carried out according to the procedures set out in the Procurement Manual. - 6.2 The evaluation of written quotations and tenders and any pre-qualification of bidders must be carried out according to the procedures set out in the Procurement Manual, clearly documented and, if above the Threshold, advice must be sought from the Head of Procurement. - 6.3 Where the estimated Total Contract Value is more than £100,000 and only one tender is received the Director must take advice from the Head of Procurement and the Borough Solicitor on the appropriate action. - 6.4 The Responsible Officer may accept a tender or quotation for works, supplies or services where the Total Contract Value is not more than £400,000.
-Where the tender is above £100,000, a report should be submitted by officers to the Director. but if a Director has not delegated power to a Responsible Officer to accept a quotation the Director must prepare a report on the acceptance of the tender or quotation and keep it available for auditing. - 6.5 The Director shall not accept tenders for supplies, services or works where the Total Contract Value is more than £400,000 and less than £1,000,000 without securing the written agreement of the Executive Member. - 6.6 For all contracts where the Total Contract Value is greater than £1,000,000, acceptance of the tender must be approved by the Executive upon a report by the Director. - 6.7 Where the Director wishes to accept a tender other than the lowest acceptable tender, full supporting documentation must be kept to evidence why the lowest acceptable tender was not accepted.
-If the tender is one to which paragraphs 6.5
+- 6.1 All requests for quotations and tenders for works, services or supplies must be carried out according to the procedures set out in the Procurement Manual . - The evaluation of written quotations and tenders and any pre-qualification of bidders must be carried out according to the procedures set out in the Procurement Manual, clearly documented and, if above the Threshold, advice must be sought from the Head of Procurement. - 6.3 Where the estimated Total Contract Value is more than the Supplies and Services Threshold and only one tender is received the Director must take advice from the Head of Procurement and the Borough Solicitor on the appropriate action. - The Responsible Officer may accept a tender or quotation for works, supplies or services where the Total Contract Value is not more than £400,000.
+Where the tender is above the Supplies and Services Threshold, a report should be submitted by officers to the Director, but if a Director has not delegated power to a Responsible Officer to accept a quotation the Director must prepare a report on the acceptance of the tender or quotation and keep it available for auditing.

+- The Director shall not accept tenders for supplies, services or works where the Total Contract Value is more than £400,000 without securing the written agreement of the Executive Member. - 6.6 Where a procurement has been the subject of an approved procurement plan, further approval at contract award stage is only required: - a) where cost as defined in the procurement plan has been significantly exceeded or scope significantly altered; - b) the procurement plan as approved specifically states that the award is to be approved by the Executive for complex or sensitive matters.